-- 1. Learn the fundamental principles of design for residential structures, - 2.
-Learn the fundamental principles and drafting techniques and standards used in design for residential structures, - Learn the applications of 2D and 3D CAD software as used by design professionals for the design of residential structures, - 4.
-Learn the mathematic skill set necessary to perform calculations required for the design for residential structures, - 5.
-Learn to interpret and understand information shown on drawings and plans developed for residential structures, - 6.
-Learn the fundamental principles of surveying and interpretation of site plans as are used in residential, - 7.
-Learn the fundamental terms and phrases associated with residential structures, - 8.
-Learn the fundamental principles and applications of theory used in estimation of cost for construction of residential structures, - 9.
+- 1. Learn the fundamental principles of design for residential structures, - Learn the fundamental principles and drafting techniques and standards used in design for residential structures,

+- Learn the applications of 2D and 3D CAD software as used by design professionals for the design of residential structures, - Learn the mathematic skill set necessary to perform calculations required for the design for residential structures. - Learn to interpret and understand information shown on drawings and plans developed for residential structures. - Learn the fundamental principles of surveying and interpretation of site plans as are used in residential, - Learn the fundamental terms and phrases associated with residential structures - Learn the fundamental principles and applications of theory used in estimation of cost for construction of residential structures, - 9.
 Learn economic principles and theory, - 10.
-Learn the fundamental principles of design for residential structures, - 11.
-Learn software applications required for use in the residential construction industry, - 12.
-Learn the fundamental principles of material selection for use in the Residential Design industry.
+Learn the fundamental principles of design for residential structures, - Learn software applications required for use in the residential construction industry. - Learn the fundamental principles of material selection for use in the Residential Design industry.

 Lecture Hours Lab Hours Course Credits

-First \$ Semester (Fall)
+First S emes ter (Fall)

 SDV 100 College Success Skills 1 0 1

-First S SDV TE DRF 3LD DRF ENG Total Secon ARC CIV ARC CIV ARC ECO Total Third CAD ARC 140 Spreadsheet Software 3 0 3
+ITE 140 Spreadsheet Software 3 0 3

 DRF 114 Drafting I 1 6 3

 BLD 120 Construction Mathematics 3 0 3

 DRF 165 Architectural Blueprint Reading 2 2 3

 ENG 131 Technical Report Writing 3 0 3

 Total 13 8 16

-Secor nd Semester (Spring)
+Second d Sen nester (Spring)

 MEC 111 Materials for Industry 3 0 3

 ARC 255 Construction Estimation 2 0 2

 CIV 171 Surveying I 2 3 3

-ARC 115 Architectural Graphics 1 3 2
+ARC Architectural Graphics/Chief Arch.
+1 3 2

 ECO 100 Elementary Economics 3 0 3

 Total 11 6 13

-Third Semester (Summer)
+Third S eme ster (Summer)

-CAD 201 Computer Àided Design I 2 2 3
+CAD 201 Computer Aided Design I/AutoCad 2 2 3

 ARC 211 Computer Aided Drafting Applications 2 2 3

 Total 4 4 6

-Total Minimum Credits for the Certificate in 35
+Fotal Minimum Credits for the Certificate in Residential Design and Estimation35